rusch1981/ClaimsBasedAuth/README.md

 ##### Users and UserStore
 IUserStore.cs is used to search, validate, etc. users.
 IUserStore is injected in the Startup.cs.
-The implementation CustomUserStore.cs uses Active Directory.
-In order for of CustomUserStore.cs to build correctly the "User*" tables must be created in the IdentityServer Data base for this project.
+The implementation ActiveDirectoryUserStore.cs uses Active Directory.
+In order for of ActiveDirectoryUserStore.cs to build correctly the "User*" tables must be created in the IdentityServer Data base for this project.
-The Implementation of CustomTestUsers can be used with out the use of "User*" tables and is based on static users.
+The Implementation of InMemoryUserStore.cs can be used with out the use of "User*" tables and is based on static users.

 *Note - IUserStore must be used in conjunction with correct implementation of IProfileService also